 As time goes on, it’s becoming more and more apparent that privacy is turning into a complete luxury that not all can afford.
 The Avast Secure Browser works to provide its users with a secure and private browsing experience to combat this.
 This browser claims it can improve your internet experience by reducing or even completely getting rid of spammy ads.

 The Avast Secure Browser claims to keep your browsing data, history, and activities private and secure from hackers.
 Advanced multi-layer security features built right into the browser can help force websites you visit to use encryption.
-It also has an option to allow you to block malicious downloads and websites.
+It also has an option to allow you to block websites and malicious downloads.

 When it comes to finding a Chrome browser alternative, your best bet might be Brave.
 This browser advertises itself as being 3x faster than Chrome.
 Additional features it claims to have are better privacy and improved energy efficiency.
 It’s available for download on your Windows, Linux, or macOS machines, and users can also install it on mobile phones.